gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 13: Send Lawyers, Guns, and Money

+### Hogwarts	1994/10/30 16:00

-At dinner on the last Saturday of October, Professor Dumbledore made the announcement that tomorrow afternoon, the delegations from Beauxbatons and Durmstrang would be arriving in time for dinner.
+At dinner on the last Saturday of October, Professor Dumbledore made the announcement that tomorrow afternoon, the 30th, the delegations from Beauxbatons and Durmstrang would be arriving in time for dinner.
 The school had been scrubbed from top to bottom by the house-elves, until one could practically eat off the floors.

 The next day at 16:00, all of the students were made to stand in rows, in full uniform, on the castle's front steps.
 Elysia was standing with Hermione and Luna, holding hands and chatting over legilimency.
 Their conversation was interrupted as several students pointed overhead.